Michael Chertoff

 Michael Chertoff (born November 28, 1953) is an American attorney who was the second United States secretary of homeland security to serve under President George W. Bush.
 Chertoff also served for one additional day under President Barack Obama.
 He was the co-author of the USA PATRIOT Act.
-Chertoff previously served as a United States circuit judge of the United States Court of Appeals for the Third Circuit, as a federal prosecutor, and as Assistant U.S. Attorney General.
+Chertoff previously was a United States circuit judge of the United States Court of Appeals for the Third Circuit, a federal prosecutor, and Assistant U.S. Attorney General.
 He succeeded Tom Ridge as U.S. Secretary of Homeland Security on February 15, 2005.

 Since leaving government service, he co-founded the Chertoff Group, a risk-management and security consulting company.
 He has also worked as senior of counsel at the Washington, D.C. law firm of Covington & Burling.
-He is also the chair and a member of the board of trustees at the international freedom watchdog Freedom House, and sits on the bipartisan advisory board of States United Democracy Center.
+He is also the chair and a member of the board of trustees at the international freedom watchdog Freedom House.

 Early life and education

 Michael Chertoff was born to Gershon Baruch Chertoff (1915–96), a rabbi and Talmudic scholar who was the leader of Congregation B'nai Israel in Elizabeth, New Jersey, and Livia Chertoff (née Eisen), a Polish–born Israeli American who was the first flight attendant for El Al. His paternal grandparents are Paul Chertoff, a rabbi and professor of Talmud, and Esther Barish Chertoff.

 Chertoff attended the Jewish Educational Center in Elizabeth as well as the Pingry School.
 He graduated from Harvard College with a Bachelor of Arts degree in 1975.
 During his sophomore year, he studied abroad at the London School of Economics and Political Science.
 He then attended Harvard Law School, where he worked as a research assistant for John Hart Ely on his book Democracy and Distrust.
 Chertoff received a Juris Doctor, magna cum laude, in 1978.